 UICC is partnering with WHO and other UN system partners to accelerate national action by 2030, aiming to scale up in all countries HPV vaccination and screening with high performance HPV-testing and treatment, including palliative care.
 This triple-intervention strategy has the potential to save up to 15 million lives in the coming decade alone.

 In terms of internal processes, UICC is a longstanding equal opportunity employer located at the heart of International Geneva.
-It has to date nine women on its Board of 16 members, with a female President and a male President-elect, and men and women on the staff equally assume positions of leadership.
+It has to date eight women on its Board of 16 members, and men and women on the staff equally assume positions of leadership.
 UICC offers paid paternity leave and has long implemented policies addressing possible cases of harassment and discrimination.

 UICC strives every day to place equity concerns at the forefront of its work, to ensure that everyone is included and benefits from the global fight against cancer.